 Design of Experiments (DoE) is an effective tool for investigating the effect of several parameters on protein recovery in order to establish the optimal purification protocol.

-A common approach in DoE is to define a reference experiment (center point) and perform representative experiments around that point.
+See handbook Desian of Experiments in Protein Production and Purification A common approach in DoE is to define a reference experiment (center point) and perform representative experiments around that point.
 Some initial experiments are required in order to define the center point and the variable ranges.
-DoE may be used for parameter screening and optimization as well as robustness testing.
+DoE may be used for parameter screening and optimization as well as robustness testina.